-As of June 30, 2018 and 2017, U.S. government securities held by the SBA are classified as level 1 investments under the fair value hierarchy.
-Pooled investments with the State Treasury, which are included in cash and cash equivalents, are based on the net asset value of the pool.
-No allocation is made as to the System's share of the types of investments or their level classification.
-These investments are liquid and the System can make deposits or draw on them as needed.
-Further information on the type of investments held by the State Treasury is disclosed in the notes of the State CAFR.
+Pooled investments with the State Treasury, which are included in cash and cash equivalents, are based on fair value and no allocation is made as to the System's share or level classification.
+These cash equivalents are liquid and the System can make deposits or draw on them as needed.
+Further information on the types of cash and cash equivalents held by the State Treasury is disclosed in the notes of the State CAFR.